sarkahn/dots-roguelike/Assets/Part1/Part1-HelloWorld.md

 being applied by the console's Material.
 You can tweak the settings on the Material to change how the console is rendered - but by default all newly created consoles share the same material.
-Because Materials are assets that live outside the scene, this means if you changed the default material in one scene, it would change the appearance of all other consoles in all other scenes in the project.
+Because Materials are assets that live outside the scene, this means if you changed the default material in one scene, it would change the appearance of all other consoles that share that material in all other scenes in the project.
 Obviously not what we want!

-Instead if you want to customize your console's appearance you should create a new material and set your console use that instead by setting it in the MeshRenderer's material.
+Instead if you want to customize your console's appearance you should create a new material and set your console use that instead.
 Go ahead and create a new Material in the Part1 folder and set it's shader to "Custom/RLKT-ConsoleShader":

 ![](images~/makemat.png)